eatdust/wipistepper/README.md

 ```

 The method *motor.softun_to()* allows to move the motor by a given
-angle (degrun) with a given acceleration (rpmps) which applies only during
+angle (degrun) with a given acceleration (rpmps) that applies only during
-some ramp angle spawn (degramp)
+some ramp angle (degramp).